foretspaisibles/bsdowl/doc/LaTeXDocument.md

 rm -f script.pdf script.log script.aux script.toc
 ```

-Cleaning the directory is an optional step, but it prevents your
+Cleaning the directory is an optional step, but it prevents our
 storage and your archive media to end up filled with unused data, that
 can be quickly recreated on demand.
 While DVI files are usually very
 small, a few hundred kilobytes, the PS or PDF objects are often much
 larger.

 ## Install or publish documents

-Before you clean up your working directory with the _make clean_
+Before we clean up your working directory with the `make clean`
-mantra, you may wish to store the document you created in some
+mantra, we may wish to store the document we created in some
 adequate place of the local file system.
 This step is called
-_installation_ of your document, because it is analogous to the
+_installation_ of our document, because it is analogous to the
-installation of a program you freshly compiled.
-You require the
+installation of a program we freshly compiled.
+We can require the
-installation of your document with the `make install` command, but you
+installation of our document with the `make install` command, but we
 must first tell make which place is actually adequate.
 This is done by
 assigning the _DOCDIR_ variable with the path to the directory
-you want your files to be copied to, as displayed by the following
+we want our files to be copied to, as displayed by the following
 `Makefile`:

 ```makefile
 DOCUMENT=		script.tex
 DOCDIR=			${HOME}/doc/report
 .include "latex.doc.mk"
 ```

-You can then proceed with the `make install` command:
+We can then proceed with the `make install` command:

 ```console
 % make install